jsdm/frontend-nanodegree-arcade-game/README.md

 Instructions for playing this game:
-Got to https://github.com/jsdm/frontend-nanodegree-arcade-game and press the "Download Zip" button.
+Go to https://github.com/jsdm/frontend-nanodegree-arcade-game and press the "Download Zip" button.
 Unzip the file, open the folder and doubleclick on the index.html file.

 Use the arrowkeys to move the player around.